-Due to the COVID-19 emergency, active data collection associated with external research is currently paused as campuses are closed for an indefinite amount of time.
+Due to the COVID-19 pandemic, most active data collection associated with external research was paused for 2020-2021.
+See below for information on 2021-2022 applications.

-We understand that research and research planning will continue, and grow.
-We provide aid where possible (e.g., answering questions, letters of support, etc.).
-Contact Jay Brown with questions on collaborations, grant planning, future research, and more.
+We are happy to provide aid where possible (e.g., answering questions, letters of support, etc.).
+Contact Jay Brown with questions about collaborations, grant planning, future research, and more.

-We will accept applications requesting secondary analysis of student, staff, and/or campus data.
+We are accepting applications for extant data only.
+Projects should have a start date no earlier than spring 2022.
+Applicants my request access to data maintained by the district for secondary analysis of students, staff, and/or campuses.
 Available data include information collected for state/federal reporting requirements as well as unique information collected by AISD.
 Researchers may visit TEA for more information on accountability and other statewide reporting requirements.
 Researchers may also look at interactive reports and publications found on the DRE website; these examples should provide information on types of data available.
-Those interested in requesting data should complete an application and may contact Jay Brown with questions on specifics (e.g., data types and/or application details).
+Those interested in requesting extant data may contact Jay Brown with questions on specifics (e.g., data types and/or application details).

 Note on Pending Applications

-There are a number of applications which are considered pending; these include proposals submitted prior to the COVID-19 emergency but not yet approved by AISD.
+There are a few applications which are considered pending; these include proposals submitted prior to COVID-19 but not yet approved by AISD.
 Please contact DRE as soon as possible.
 We have additional information and options available.
 For 2020-2021 applicants (i.e., those who submitted early for the June 1st deadline), we will refund application fees or allow applicants to submit alternative proposals.
-These may include data requests only, alternative start times, etc. For 2019-2020 applicants who have pending edits still in review, we will work to modify and approve information where possible.
+These may include data requests only, alternative start times, etc.

 Projects approved before March 12, 2020 (i.e., a dated and signed approval letter from DRE) may continue research, where possible, when campuses resume classes.
-Projects must follow design and data collection methods as approved in the initial application.
 As always, principal approval must be obtained annually, using the Principal Recruitment and Agreement to Participate (PRAP) form.
 Researchers should gain site approval and collect signatures, then return PRAP forms to external research via email.

 When conducting data collection on AISD campuses, researchers must follow all protocols for visitors including any additional requirements added to limit viral contact and spread.
 Researchers working with students in individual settings must complete a background check.
 Contact Jay Brown with questions on gaining approval, lost forms, background checks, etc.

-Researchers may request a change to an approved project through the Change Request for Approved Projects form.
+Projects must follow design and data collection methods as approved in the application, or researchers may request a change to a project through the Change Request for Approved Projects form.
 Changes may include: time, logistics, location(s), sampling/participants, methods, and/or protocols.
 Please make sure to outline all requested changes and reason(s) for the request.
 Once the form is received, the request will be evaluated and approved according to fit with intended scope of the original, approved project as well as current AISD capacity.